freedomofpress/dangerzone/README.md

 Dangerzone was inspired by [Qubes trusted PDF](https://blog.invisiblethings.org/2013/02/21/converting-untrusted-pdfs-into-trusted.html), but it works in non-Qubes operating systems.
 It uses containers as sandboxes instead of virtual machines (using Docker for macOS, Windows, and Debian/Ubuntu, and [podman](https://podman.io/) for Fedora).

 Set up a development environment by following [these instructions](/BUILD.md).

+The git repository for the container is called [dangerzone-converter](https://github.com/firstlookmedia/dangerzone-converter).